UbiquityRobotics/learn/support/updating.md

 ---

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)
-# Updating Software and Firmware
+# Burning A Fresh Image And Updating Software

-From time to time Ubiquity Robotics will be updating either the full Raspberry Pi image, the working software on the Raspberry Pi, or the firmware on the Motor Controller Board.
+From time to time Ubiquity Robotics will be updating either the full Raspberry Pi image, the working software on the Raspberry Pi.
+This page also contains a link to the page for firmware on the Motor Controller Board.

 #### Raspberry Pi Image Update